Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Ear odor or dischargeVeterinarianPossible ear infection

-Grooming causes stress or painGroomer or vetSafer handling and care
+Grooming causes stress or painGroomer or veterinarianSafer handling and care

-Professional groomers have the tools and experience to handle tough mats, hand stripping, and nervous dogs.
-Veterinarians should be seen when skin or ear problems do not improve with grooming.
+Professional groomers can safely handle difficult mats, coat maintenance, and nervous dogs.
+A veterinarian should be consulted if skin or ear issues do not improve with proper grooming.